 While feeds images and text are downloaded and synced locally, clicking on the article header will launch an in-app browser to pull up the full website.
 This is not cached.

-Reeder has quite a few social sharing and bookmarking options including Twitter, Delicious, Instapaper, Read It Later, and Pinboard.
+Reeder has a few social sharing and bookmarking options including Twitter, Delicious, Instapaper, Read It Later, and Pinboard.
 I do a lot of sharing via Twitter and Mail so this ability is an important feature for me.
-With Mail I get the option of sending the whole article (as Reeder sees it) or just a link.
-I also use Instapaper to store links to article I want to read later.
+With Mail, I get the option of sending the article (as Reeder sees it) or just a link.
+I also use Instapaper to store links to articles I want to read later.
 You can enable or disable these options via the iPad setting tab.

 On the left side of the Reeder screen are buttons to sort feed item by starred or unread status, by date, and by feed title.
 There is also a button to mark all items read.

 What of the other things I like about Reeder is the UI itself.
 The light grey text on the beige background makes things easy to read and gives the app a newspaper feel.
 However, it would be nice to have a way to adjust contrast or brightness for different lighting conditions.
 Each morning, after I get ready for work, I prepare a cup of French Press brewed coffee (usually an Ethiopian Harrar) and sit out on my front porch to read the news.
 Reeder is the perfect way to enjoy a cup of Joe.
 Reeder for iPad is $4.99 in the App Store.